Keyboard shortcuts

 Overview

-This document provides the technical details of memory management in ic-dbms, also known as Layer 0 (the Memory Layer).
+This document provides the technical details of memory management in wasm-dbms, also known as Layer 0 (the Memory Layer).
 Understanding this layer is useful for:

 • Performance optimization